Mindle.ai

 Bio

-His speaking experience includes TMLS for Finance, Kaggle Days in Toronto, ReWork Deep Learning Summit, Re-Work Machine Learning Summit, Re-Work Deep Learning in Finance Summit, and RBC Disruptors, with 500 attendees and an online audience of over 174,000.
+His speaking experience includes TMLS for Finance, Kaggle Days in Toronto, ReWork Deep Learning Summit, ReWork Machine Learning Summit, ReWork Deep Learning in Finance Summit, and RBC Disruptors, with 500 attendees and an online audience of more than 174,000.

-Nima co-founded Deepnify, an ML saas company that worked to reduce food waste.
+Nima co-founded Deepnify, an ML SaaS company that worked to reduce food waste.
 Deepnify raised seed funding and was accepted to the NextAI and Creative Destruction Lab accelerators.
-He previously worked on big data streams and association rule minings, specifically on capital Markets.
+He previously worked on big data streams and association rule mining, specifically in capital markets.

 AI Awards